InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/change-the-middle-management-mindset.md

 ## Title

-* Changing the middle-management mindset
+Changing the Middle-Management Mindset

 ## Problem
 * Key problem: the willingness to allocate resources
 * Embedded accountability problem: they can't account for the time they spend and put it in their objectives.
 Need some metric to make it clear it is worthwhile.
 Has to become a KPI for them.

 ## Context